hsk-kr/hsk-kr/README.md

  ### Hi, there, I'm Seongkuk Han 👋
-I am a frontend engineer with industry experience building web applications, specializing in JavaScript and React.
-I have honed my programming skills through self-taught projects, and I enjoy collaborating with my coworkers.
-I am really passionate about my work, and view advice as a learning opportunity.
+I worked as a frontend engineer for three years in South Korea, primarily focusing on React.
+Although I mostly worked in frontend, I have a desire to get experience in different areas of software development.
+I am an easy-going person and enjoy working with my coworkers.

-Recently, I moved to Frankfurt on a working holiday visa to achieve my long-time goal of working abroad.
-As I aspire to work for companies that use English as their official language, I am currently studying to improve my communication skills.
-I am actively seeking opportunities with companies in Germany, and I welcome any leads or contacts you may have.
+Recently, I moved to Frankfurt with a working holiday visa to achieve my long-time goal of working abroad.
+I am currently studying to improve my English skills and actively seeking opportunities with companies in Germany.

+Please feel free to contact me.
+I genuinely miss working and am fully prepared to dedicate myself to my first job in this country.

 ## Connect with me